Leonard Williams

 Leonard was the beloved son of the late Rebecca and Albert Williams Sr., and the brother of the late Richard Crooks (“Bubba”), as well as Sandy Crooks, Albert Williams Jr., and Joe Lee Williams.
 He was also preceded in death by his son, Ronnie Williams (“Truck”), whom he now joins in eternal peace.

-Leonard is survived by his loving children: Leonard Jr., Jeffrey, Apalonia (and her husband Dondrelle), Michael (and his wife Jazmine), and Lakeacher.
-He is also survived by many brothers, sisters, cousins, nephews, nieces, grandchildren and family friends who will forever hold him close in their hearts and now carry forward his legacy of love, laughter, and outreach.
+Leonard is survived by his loving children: Leonard Jr., Jeffrey, Apalonia (and her husband Dondrelle), Michael (and his wife Jazmine) and Lakeacher.
+He is also survived by his sisters, Gloria Hall and Marie Williams, as well as his brothers, Elijah Williams, Danny Williams, Robert Williams(Brail), and Eddie Williams.
+Along with cousins, nephews, nieces, grandchildren and family friends who will forever hold him close in their hearts and now have the honor to carry forward his legacy of love, laughter, and outreach.
 He was a proud grandfather to 20 adoring grandchildren, whom he loved talking to on the phone.
-They were truly the light of his life—a testament to the boundless love he shared with his entire family, a true gift of grace, forgiveness and love reconciled and woven together for eternity.
+They were truly the light of his life, a testament to the boundless love he shared for his entire family.
+What a gift of grace, forgiveness and love reconciled, woven together for eternity for the Williams family .

-Leonard faced challenges in his younger years that led him to what he often called a “hard-fought hallelujah” in the streets of Houston.
-Through it all, he never abandoned his faith in Jesus, even ministering to others with a smile while in the midst of his own battles.
+Leonard faced challenges in his younger years that led him to a “hard-fought hallelujah” in the streets of Houston.
+Through it all, he never abandoned his faith in Jesus, even ministering to others with a big smile while in the midst of his own battles.
 He was a truly humble man and a friend of “Bill W.”

 From sleeping under the stars to living in a home with new friends, Leonard embraced a new chapter in life.
-A man of many daily steps, he began each morning by reading his Bible and his Daily Bread devotional before embarking on his mission field—the streets of Houston, a place and people he knew well.
-He went from fishing in Alabama to “fishing for souls” in Houston.
+A man of many daily steps, he began each morning by reading his Bible and his Daily Bread or Jesus Calling devotional before embarking on his mission field—the streets of Houston, a place and people he knew well.
+He went from “fishing for fish” in Alabama to “fishing for souls” in Houston.
 Leonard served his Lord and Savior by ministering to and feeding the homeless along his daily path, often along the METRO bus routes where he felt called to serve, showing up for those who felt invisible.

 He loved spending time at the Alief Neighborhood Center, where he often volunteered and formed meaningful friendships that held a special place in his heart.
-Leonard was always on the go, proudly navigating Houston via the METRO bus—his “Uber of choice.”
-He often turned down rides from friends and neighbors, preferring to walk or take the bus, even traveling this way to and from his chemotherapy appointments.
+A quick witted man, with a joke or funny outburst when you least expect it, who was a talker who made sure everyone always felt included.
+Leonard was always on the go, proudly navigating Houston via the METRO bus, his “Uber of Choice”.
+He often turned down rides from friends and neighbors, preferring to walk or take the bus.
+With his walker in tow, he pressed on even continuing to travel this way to and from his chemotherapy appointments.

-Leonard also enjoyed attending local parades in downtown Houston, celebrating alongside his fellow Houstonians.
-He loved watching football and WWE—about the only times you could find him sitting still.
-Every Sunday, he worshiped at Lakewood Church, where he built a strong community of brothers and sisters in Christ with whom he regularly fellowshipped and prayed.
-He was a true prayer warrior; if you knew Leonard, you could be sure he was praying for you.
+Leonard also enjoyed attending local parades in downtown Houston alongside his fellow Houstonians.
+He loved watching football and WWE on his big screen TV, that is about the only time you could find him sitting still.
+When he was not on the go, you could find him talking to his family or loved ones on the phone.
+Every Sunday, he worshiped at Lakewood Church, where he built a strong tribe of brothers and sisters in Christ with whom he fellowshipped and prayed.
+He was a true prayer warrior; if you knew Leonard, you could be sure you were covered in prayer.
 “Praise the Lord” and “In Jesus’ Name” were always on the tip of his tongue.

-Leonard loved helping his housemates by sharing what little he had, cooking for them, and going above and beyond to support those around him.
-He cared deeply for his neighbors, always ready to lend a hand, and they appreciated his loving spirit.
+Leonard loved helping his roommates by sharing what little he had, cooking for them, and going above and beyond to support the house managers.
+He cared deeply for his neighbors, always ready to lend a helping hand, and they appreciated his loving spirit.
+Truly self-less , he gave his heart and his time to feed those in need, spiritually and physically.

-He was an independent and determined man, with a strong voice and a touch of stubbornness, yet his heart was full of compassion and love.
-Those who truly knew Leonard understood that his loving nature made everything else secondary.
+He was an independent and determined man, with a strong voice a bit of stubborn, yet his heart was full of compassion and love.
 With steadfast faith, he fought the good fight, dedicating his life to serving others and sharing the love of Jesus.
 As a beacon of light for those still struggling, he met people where they were, understanding their pain while encouraging them to call on Jesus daily.
-He reminded others to thank God for everything—whether a meal, a drink, or simply the ability to walk—and urged them to recognize the gifts God had already placed within them and to move forward in faith.
+He reminded others to thank God for everything, whether a meal, a drink, or simply the ability to walk and urged them to recognize the gifts God had already placed within them and press on forward in faith.

-Leonard’s life was a living testimony of forgiveness, love, reconciliation, redemption, gratitude, faith, and hope.
-He touched countless lives—far too many to name.
+Leonard’s life was a living sacrifice and a testimony of forgiveness, love, reconciliation, redemption, gratitude, faith, and hope.
+He touched countless lives, far too many to name.

-In honor of Leonard, please share a gift of love today: offer a hug to someone in need.
-If you encounter someone experiencing homelessness, look them in the eyes and smile—sometimes, that simple act is enough.
-Leonard’s SMILE opened the door for his earthly Angel, who is really the blessed one in Leonard’s testimony, she watched the Devine hand of GOD redeem a man, reconcile a family and model compassion for humanity daily.
+In honor of Leonard, please share a gift of love today, offer a hug to someone in need.
+If you encounter someone experiencing homelessness, look them in the eyes and smile, sometimes that simple act of a smile is enough.
+Leonard’s infectious SMILE opened the door for his earthly Angel, who is really the blessed one in Leonard’s testimony, she watched the Devine Hand of GOD redeem a man, reconcile a family and model compassion for humanity daily.

 All glory to God, in Jesus’ name, Amen.